 Shocopen wagon door springs (24) are designed to fix behind the solebar for shock absorbing opens.
-There are locating points on the chassis but note that the springs should coincide with the bang plates on doors which may not be as per the drawing I used to set the locating points.
-The Parkside Shocopen I have is way out from the drawing in an Illustrated History of BR Wagons Volume 1 which I used as is the Bachmann body.
+There are locating points on the chassis but note that the springs should coincide with the bang plates on doors.
 Fold the ends, bend to shape and align appropriately.